MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/release-notes/mrtk-27-release-notes.md

 - Fixed issue with Scene Understanding example scene profile [#10368](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/10368)
 - Fixed MRTK console errors when imported in latest versions of Unity 2021.2 [#10182](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/10182)
 - Added missing documentation on how to change cursors [#4934](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/4934)
-- Improved instructions on the MRTK Unity package release page to make them more clear [#9575](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/9575)
+- Improved instructions on the MRTK Unity package release page to make them clearer [#9575](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/9575)
-- Fixed issue where _MicStream_ selection demo scene did not process voice (UPM package) [#9908](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/9908)
+- Fixed issue where _MicStream_ selection demo scene didn't process voice (UPM package) [#9908](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/9908)
-- Fixed issue where samples could not be individually imported in MRTK Examples package [#10216](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/10216)
+- Fixed issue where samples couldn't be individually imported in MRTK Examples package [#10216](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/10216)
 - Added _BoundsControl_ missing documentation for some properties [#10346](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/10346)
-- Fixed a bug where _InteractableOnClickReceiver_ could not be added to a game object with an interactable component [#10341](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/10341)
+- Fixed a bug where _InteractableOnClickReceiver_ couldn't be added to a game object with an interactable component [#10341](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/10341)

 ## What's new in 2.7.2

 ### Fixed a UPM package dependency issue

 There has been an issue with MRTK 2.7.1 UPM packages where the dependencies aren't set up correctly.
 The issue causes the Mixed Reality Feature Tool to fail to import MRTK 2.7.1 packages properly.
 The issue is now resolved in 2.7.2.
-There is no code change in this version compared to 2.7.1.
+There's no code change in this version compared to 2.7.1.

 ## What's new in 2.7.1